Meet Lincoln

 Kerrie rushed there – only to find the street full of police cars and fire engines.
 As she parked and ran towards the house she was stopped and told that Lincoln had died.
 “I can’t even begin to tell you what that was like.”

 “I was always paranoid about cords.
 I was aware of how dangerous they could be.
-In their two previous rental properties, I went through the house and checked them all.
-However, in this lounge room, the blind cord was not attached to the wall.”
+In two previous rental properties, I went through the house and checked them all.
+However, in this recently rented property, the blind cord in the lounge room was not attached to the wall.”

-Kerrie and her family have been forever changed by Lincoln’s death“Watching your only child lose their child is devastating.
-Rhys had to be strong for Luna but the long term effects on her will no doubt become evident.
-At only 3 years old now, Luna is aware that her Lincoln is in the sky and that he loved her”, Kerrie explains through her tears.
+Kerrie and her family have been forever changed by Lincoln’s death.
+“Watching your only child lose their child is devastating.
+Rhys had to be strong for Luna.
+At only 3 years old now, Luna is aware that her Lincoln is in the sky and that he loved her,” Kerrie explains through her tears.

 On the day of the funeral, Kerrie noticed that the crumbs in the car from their last shopping trip together still remain.
 For Kerrie, it’s a poignant reminder of the special time they had together.